gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Numerical results

 \section{Numerical results}

 The performance of gLaSDI is demonstrated by solving four numerical problems: one-dimensional (1D) Burgers' equation, two-dimensional (2D) Burgers' equation, nonlinear time-dependent heat conduction, and radial advection.
 The effects of the number of nearest neighbors $k$ on the model performance are discussed.
-In each of the numerical examples, the gLaSDI's performance is compared with that of LaSDI\YC{, that is the one without adaptive greedy sampling.} \XH{Note that the physics-informed adaptive greedy sampling can be performed on either a continuous parameter space ($\mathcal{D}$) or a discrete parameter space ($\mathcal{D}^h \subseteq \mathcal{D}$).} In the following examples, \XH{a discrete parameter space ($\mathcal{D}^h$) is considered.} \YC{For presented numerical experiments, we always start with} the initial database $\mathcal{DB}_0$ and the associated parameter set $\mathbb{D}_0$ \YC{of four corner points} of the parameter space.
+In each of the numerical examples, the gLaSDI's performance is compared with that of LaSDI, that is the one without adaptive greedy sampling.
+Note that the physics-informed adaptive greedy sampling can be performed on either a continuous parameter space ($\mathcal{D}$) or a discrete parameter space ($\mathcal{D}^h \subseteq \mathcal{D}$).
+In the following examples, a discrete parameter space ($\mathcal{D}^h$) is considered.
+For \RA{all} numerical experiments, we always start with the initial database $\mathcal{DB}_0$ and the associated parameter set $\mathbb{D}_0$ of four corner points of the parameter space.

-The training and testing are performed on a NVIDIA V100 (Volta) GPU \XH{of the Livermore Computing Lassen system at the Lawrence Livermore National Laboratory,} with 3,168 NVIDIA CUDA Cores and 64 GB GDDR5 GPU Memory.
-The open-source \XH{TensorFlow} library \cite{abadi2016tensorflow} and the Adam optimizer \cite{kingma2014adam} are employed for model training.
+The training of gLaSDI are performed on a NVIDIA V100 (Volta) GPU of the Livermore Computing Lassen system at the Lawrence Livermore National Laboratory, with 3,168 NVIDIA CUDA Cores and 64 GB GDDR5 GPU Memory.
+The open-source TensorFlow library \cite{abadi2016tensorflow} and the Adam optimizer \cite{kingma2014adam} are employed for model training. \RB{The testing of gLaSDI and high-fidelity simulations are both performed on an IBM Power9 CPU with 128 cores and 3.5 GHz.}